 by Susan Bauer-Wu

-When the Dalai Lama and Greta Thunberg spoke for the first time, millions of people took notice globally.
-The palpable sense of promise in their meeting drew its energy partly from the contrast of the two figures—one an embodiment of peace and patience, the other a rising symbol of the need for urgent action.
-Yet Greta and the Dalai Lama agree wholeheartedly that climatic threats require the attention of everyone.
+When the Dalai Lama and Greta Thunberg spoke for the first time in January 2021, millions of people around the world took notice.
 “It is encouraging to see how you have opened the eyes of the world to the urgency to protect our planet, our only home,” the Dalai Lama wrote to Greta before their meeting.

-- Use interdependence as a lens for understanding both the climate crisis and its solution
+- Recognize interdependence as key to our well-being and as a lens for understanding both the climate crisis and its solutions

 - Clarify why feedback loops leave us no time to wait on climate action

-- Metabolize climate anxiety, grief, or burnout into useful energy
+- Comfort your climate anxiety and metabolize grief or burnout into wonderment and useful energy

-- Develop your own practices for connecting to Earth and renewing hope
+- Develop your own rituals and practices for connecting to Earth and renewing hope

 - Overcome common obstacles to speaking and acting clearly on behalf of the human and wild communities most affected by the climate crisis